-BASC North
+BASC East

 Construction work on a state-of-the-art communications centre at the headquarters of BASC has started this week.